The future energy challenge calls for new supplies of affordable sustainable energy.

 The programme includes core and specialisation studies.

-Core studies (17-18 ECTS credits) include courses on maintenance management, bioenergy, technology and society, turbomachinery.
+Core studies (16 ECTS credits) include courses on bioenergy, technology and society, and energy economics.

-Specialisation studies (102 ECTS credits).
-Specialisation studies include obligatory and elective studies:
+Specialisation studies (minimum of 72 ECTS credits) include obligatory and alternative studies:

-Obligatory specialisation studies (59 ECTS credits) include courses on energy systems engineering, bioenergy technology solutions, energy economics, steam boilers.
+Obligatory specialisation studies (68 ECTS credits) include courses on energy systems engineering, bioenergy technology solutions, energy economics, steam boilers, fluid machinery, and power plant design.

-Elective specialisation studies (43 ECTS credits) include courses on district heating, advanced modelling for transport phenomena, steam turbines, renewable energy technology.
+Alternative specialisation studies (4-27 ECTS credits) include courses on district heating, advanced modelling for transport phenomena, steam turbines, renewable energy technology, energy scenarios, and the design of fluid machinery.

 Double degree studies for LUT degree students